nneditch/kitchen-sink/articles/ks8/LTW/article1_yoyo.md

 “Um...
 Takemitsu’s From Me Flows What You Call Time and Holst’s The Planets,” I tell them.<br>
 Waldo nods his head.
 “Isn’t The Planets supposed to be really long?”<br>
 Dan gives them a despairing look as I drag him back onto the street.<br>

-> As I attempt to sip from my near-rubbing-alcohol quality $8 vodka cran, I realize that I am in couples hell.

 A garden never spurns those who enter it.
 	—Toru Takemitsu